marctorsoc/lingua-quest/README.md

+# LinguaQuest: Learn a Language Through Stories! 📚

+LinguaQuest is a unique app that helps you build vocabulary and comprehension by immersing you in stories from your favorite movies, TV series, and books.
+Inspired by [ClozeMaster](https://www.clozemaster.com/) and contextual learning, LinguaQuest lets you follow narratives, helping you learn in a sequential context for a more natural language experience.

-Disclaimer: this is far from production code, but hey, my first frontend project, and multi-platform! (*)! 💪
+Disclaimer: this is far from production code, but hey, my first react native project, and multi-platform! (*)! 💪

 (*) only tested on Android and web

-# What's this

-This is a language learning app, inspired by [Cloze Master](https://www.clozemaster.com/), a popular app for learning languages.
-The twist here is to learn from movies, tv series, and books, i.e. from stories.
-While `Cloze Master`'s motto is to *learn in context*, one still learns from sentences coming in a random order, from a dictionary of millions of sentences.
-Instead, here we follow stories, *learning in a sequential context*.
+# 🌟 Key Features:

+* Story-Based Learning: Learn through engaging, real-world stories that keep you interested and motivated.
+* Two Practice Modes: Choose Reading Mode to enjoy the story without interaction or Standard Mode for challenging fill-in-the-blank exercises.
+* Advanced Vocabulary Building: Perfect for intermediate learners (A2 level or above) looking to expand beyond basic vocabulary.

-# Who is this for?
+# 🔹 Who is LinguaQuest for?

-This app does not help in learning the basics of a language.
-It is recommended for language learners with **at least an A2 level**.
-You won't learn grammar or basic vocabulary, but practice/extend vocabulary and see applications of what you already know.
+LinguaQuest is ideal for language learners with some foundation in the language.
+This app doesn’t cover basic grammar or beginner vocabulary but instead focuses on vocabulary expansion and contextual understanding.
+It’s great for intermediate to advanced learners aiming to deepen their knowledge.

-# How to use?
+# 💡 How to Use LinguaQuest

-As of writing, there are two modes: reading mode, and standard mode.
-In reading mode, you'll just be reading without any interaction.
-In standard mode, you'll be tasked with filling the gap in the sentence with one of the 4 options presented.
-Please note that the standard mode can be hard, even for natives!
-That's because the wrong answers are not simply random.
-I plan to add `easy` mode in the future.
-For those days where you don't feel like a challenge, but still want to continue the story :)

-In case of movies / tv series, I strongly recommend to re-watch them before starting the story in `Lingua Quest`, unless you know it by heart, e.g. me with `Back to the Future`.
-Take into account that reading only subtitles will exclude all the scenes without dialogues, or suddenly change location and characters from one sentence to the next.
-At the moment, we don't even have an indication of who is the speaker.
-For all these reasons, the story might be hard to follow at times.
+* Reading Mode: Simply follow the story, absorbing vocabulary as you go.
+* Standard Mode: Challenge yourself by filling in blanks with the correct words from four options.
+The distractor words are thoughtfully chosen, so it can be tough—even for native speakers!
+* For Movies/TV Stories: Refresh your memory by re-watching before starting.
+LinguaQuest doesn’t show scene transitions or speaker names, so familiarity with the story helps you stay on track.

+Experience language learning in a new way with LinguaQuest.
+Dive into the stories you love and enhance your language skills through engaging, contextual practice.
+Start your language journey today!

 # Short note on status